 Conclusion

 Using Impacket example scripts, you can easily access Microsoft SQL Server from Linux.
 The mssqlclient.py script provides a command-line interface for executing SQL queries and performing other actions on a SQL Server instance.
-With these tools, advanced users can interact with SQL Server and perform penetration testing, exploit development, and other network-related tasks.
+Advanced users can interact with SQL Server and perform penetration testing, exploit development, and other network-related tasks with these tools.